mbg033/GraftNetwork/doc/HowToStart.md

 - Ubuntu 16.04 (Virtual machine or PC, 4Gb RAM, NN Gb disk space)

 TODO:
-1. shell script to install dependencies and build the project
+1. shell script to install dependencies and build the project in "one click"
-2. vagrant image for developers
+2. vagrant image for developers to deploy local dev environment in "one click"

 # Install dependencies